Cbergma2/Chesapeake-Bay-SWD-Surveys/README.md

 Eelgrass Surveys and Statistical Analysis

-This repository contains CSV data sheets from eelgrass surveys, along with R scripts for statistical analysis, map of survey locations, and graphs depicting seagrass wasting disease severity, seagrass wasting disease infection intensity, and environmental data analysis.
+This repository contains CSV data sheets from eelgrass surveys, along with R scripts for plots depicting survey locations on a map, visualization of data using graphs, and statistical analysis depicting seagrass wasting disease severity, seagrass wasting disease infection intensity, and environmental data analysis.

 Data Sheets
 The data folder contains the following CSV data sheets:

 CBSurveySWD2021Master.csv: Raw data from eelgrass surveys, including various parameters such as site, transect, and quadrat of collected samples, eelgrass blade area, seagrass wasting disease lesion area, and seagrass wasting disease severity.

 CB2021_qPCR.csv: Raw data from eelgrass surveys of seagrass wasting disease infection intensity in eelgrass tissue using quantitative PCR assay.

 LabyTemp.csv: Environmental data collected during the surveys for seasurface temperature LabySalinity.csv: Environmental data collected during the surveys for salinity

 Statistical Analysis
 The analysis folder contains R scripts for statistical analysis:

-data_cleaning.R: Script for cleaning and preprocessing the raw survey data. statistical_analysis.R: Script for conducting statistical analysis on the cleaned data, including hypothesis testing, correlations, and regression analysis. environmental_correlations.R: Script for exploring correlations between environmental factors and seagrass health metrics.
+CBScode.R: Script for cleaning and preprocessing the raw survey data, conducting statistical analysis on the cleaned data, including hypothesis testing, correlations, and regression analysis, exploring correlations between environmental factors and seagrass health metrics.
-Maps
-The maps folder contains maps of where the data was collected:

-survey_locations_map.html: Interactive map displaying the locations of eelgrass surveys.
-Graphs
-The graphs folder contains graphs illustrating various aspects of the data:

 seagrass_wasting_severity.png: Graph showing the severity of seagrass wasting disease across different survey sites. seagrass_infection_intensity.png: Graph depicting the infection intensity of seagrass wasting disease. environmental_analysis_plots.png: Collection of graphs illustrating the relationship between environmental factors and seagrass health.

 How to Use
 Clone the Repository: